Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

-We also asked respondents to choose answers corresponding to \textit{when} they primarily engage in EPO.
-The majority chose the response \textsc{I engage in EPO during work hours and during my free time} (63\%).
-The remaining responses were as follows: \textsc{I only engage in EPO during my free time (i.e., during evenings and on weekends} (21\%), \textsc{I do not engage in EPO} (8\%), and \textsc{I only engage in EPO during work hours} (7\%).
-Two percent of respondents chose \textsc{I Don't Know.} We analyzed this question by the demographic groups outlined in Section~\ref{subsec:resp} and divided respondents into two categories: those who engage in EPO only in their free time, and those who engage in EPO at work.\footnote{This grouping was chosen such that we would have sufficient statistics for a chi-squared test.
-The group of respondents who engage in EPO during work hours and during free time was collapsed with the group who engage in EPO during work hours only.} Chi-squared tests show that differences between most demographic groups are not significant.
-However, we do find some evidence that a larger fraction of non-tenured (26\%) versus tenured (6\%) respondents engage in EPO only during their free time ($\chi^2=9.02, p=0.0027$).
+We also asked respondents to identify when they primarily engage in EPO (Q8).
+The majority indicated \textsc{I engage in EPO during work hours and during my free time} (63\%).
+The distribution of the remaining responses was as follows: \textsc{I only engage in EPO during my free time (i.e., during evenings and on weekends} (21\%), \textsc{I do not engage in EPO} (8\%), and \textsc{I only engage in EPO during work hours} (7\%).
+Two percent of respondents chose \textsc{I Don’t Know}.
+We analyzed this question by respondent demography and divided responses into two categories: those who engage in EPO only in their free time, and those who engage in EPO at work.
+This grouping was chosen such that we would have sufficient statistics for a chi-squared test.
+The group of respondents who engage in EPO during work hours and during free time was collapsed with the group who engage in EPO during work hours only.
+Our hypothesis here was that younger, more junior researchers would feel obligated to only engage in EPO during their free time rather than during work.
+Chi-squared tests show that differences between most demographic groups are not significant.
+However, we find some evidence that a larger fraction of temporary (26\%) versus permanent (6\%) respondents engage in EPO only during their free time ($\chi^{2} = 9.02, p = 0.0027$), which supports our hypothesis.